BONNePlayground/AnimalPenPaperized/README.md

 ✔️ **Releasing animals** by crouch clicking on ground.

+✔️ **Variant Storage & Selection**
+    • Picking up an animal **saves its variant** inside the cage.
+    • Right-click an empty-handed animal to **view stored variants**.

 (1) Features not added:
      Any animal transformation
-     Any animal interaction with other entites
+     Any animal interaction with other entities

 ***